-Back and stomach sleepers needs a more firm mattress to keep the spine in alignment, whereas softer surfaces are often more preferable to side sleepers to provide the same spinal support.
+Back and stomach sleepers require a more firm mattress to keep their spines in alignment, whereas softer surfaces are often more preferable to side sleepers to provide the same spinal support.
 If you know that you have had the wrong choice then narrowing down your initial picks should be focused on this to start.
 Luckily Tempur-Pedic offers a wide range of surface comforts for you to choose from.

 Do you sleep hot?